water5202/EBHH-Roblox-Port-Gui/README.md

 Wally v3 is the script library credits to the creators
 #
 Please don't abuse this gui to ruin other peoples fun<br>
-(i'm not adding a script which replaces the text for Dr. Andonuts with the actual text from EBHH)</br>
 </n>
 ![alt text](https://img.shields.io/badge/WaterUtils-blue)